LeandroTreu/mc-parkour-generator/SETTINGS.md

 enforceParkourVolume|true/false|If true then the parkour will generate only inside the above defined Parkour Volume.
 If false it will generate to arbitrary coordinates. fillParkourVolumeWithAir|true/false|Fills the parkour volume with Minecraft air blocks before placing the parkour.
-Only works when enforceParkourVolume is set to true. maxParkourLength|int|Maximum length of the parkour including the Checkpoint and Finish structures. mcVersion|1.21+, 1.13 - 1.20.6|Minecraft version used for compatibility of the datapack. pace|slow, medium, fast|Choose how fast/fluent the parkour is to traverse. parkourAscending|true/false|If true then JumpTypes which are ascending (relative y-level > 0) will be used. parkourDescending|true/false|If true then JumpTypes which are descending (relative y-level < 0) will be used.
+Only works when enforceParkourVolume is set to true. maxParkourLength|int|Maximum length of the parkour including the Checkpoint and Finish structures. mcVersion|1.21, 1.18 - 1.20.6, 1.13 - 1.17.1|Minecraft version used for compatibility of the datapack and world build height. pace|slow, medium, fast|Choose how fast/fluent the parkour is to traverse. parkourAscending|true/false|If true then JumpTypes which are ascending (relative y-level > 0) will be used. parkourDescending|true/false|If true then JumpTypes which are descending (relative y-level < 0) will be used.